Destinations

 DAY TRIP ADVENTURES:

 Banco Chinchorro: Chinchorro Bank Biosphere Reserve is the largest and oldest reef in the Northern hemisphere.
 This coral atoll just 90 minutes up the coast from Sin Duda Villas is a necklace of coral enclosing 240 square miles of shallow to 40 foot depth, with dozens of premier dive sites and 600 foot walls.
 This protected Marine Sanctuary is a candidate for UNESCO World Heritage Site Designation not only because of its amazing reef ecosystem but also its rich shipwreck history.
-This day-trip is arranged through XTC Dive Center, weather permitting.

 Bacalar: Close to the Belize border, Bacalar is called "The Lake of Seven Colors" due to its blue and turquoise hues.
 Water sports and great restaurants abound.
 Fuerte de San Felipe, the ancient fort, was completed in 1729 to protect the villagers from pirates and pillaging.
 It currently houses a piracy museum.
 Go for a swim just to the south of town in Cenote Azul.
 To round out your day, include a visit to the Mayan ruins of Chacchoben, which are basically enroute.